avhou/dne/report-markdown/dne-report.md

 Table:  Attention mechanisms \label{table:attention-mechanisms}

+Transformer models have several tunable hyperparameters.
+We first experimented with variations of number of layers, number of heads, levels of forward expansion, convolution kernel sizes and aggregation levels of input data for the base transformer model, as detailed in Table \ref{table:hyperparameters}.
+This yielded very small differences in average test loss (see Table \ref{table:avg-test-losses-base-transformer}).
+Given our limited computational resources, we decided to fix the number of layers to 2, the number of heads to 4, the forward expansion to 256 and the aggregation to ``1 day''.
+For the models using a convolution (AM-2 and AM-3), we experimented with kernel sizes of [3, 6, 9].
+In all scenarios, MSE was used as the measure to optimize for.

 | attention mechanism | hyperparameters                                                                           |
 |:--------------------|:------------------------------------------------------------------------------------------|
 | AM-1                | layers [2, 4, 6], heads [4, 8], forward expansion [256, 512], aggregation [1day, 4 hours] |